clintatelier/digital_ocean_manager/README.md

   ssh root@<droplet_ip> '/usr/local/bin/manage_venv.sh list'
   ```

+This system allows you to manage multiple virtual environments on the droplet, keeping each application isolated and preventing conflicts between different projects' dependencies.

 ## Deployment Information and Pipeline Integration

-The `{app_name}_deployment_info.json` file generated after deployment contains:
+The `{app_name}_deployment_info.json` file generated after deployment contains comprehensive information about your application and its environment.
+This includes:

-- DigitalOcean API Token (securely stored)
+1. DigitalOcean API Token (securely stored)
-- Droplet information (IP address, OS)
+2. Droplet Information:
+   - IP address
+   - Operating System
+3. Application Information:
+   - Name
+   - Type (web app or static site)
-- Application-specific details (name, type, Apache configuration)
+   - Apache configuration
-- Virtual environment information (for web apps)
+   - Virtual environment details (for web apps)

-You can use this information in your CI/CD pipelines for various tasks such as:
+4. Project Dependencies:
+   - List of project-specific dependencies and their versions
+5. Database Information:
+   - Database type, name, and connection details
+6. Environment Variables:
+   - List of environment variables used by the application
+7. Project Structure:
+   - Overview of the project's directory structure
+8. Application Entry Points:
+   - Main application file or entry point
+   - WSGI application entry point (for web apps)
+9. Logging Configuration:
+   - Log file locations and logging setup
+10. Monitoring and Performance:
+    - Links to monitoring dashboards and performance metrics endpoints
+11. Backup and Recovery Information:
+    - Backup procedures and recovery steps
+12. SSL/TLS Configuration:
+    - SSL certificate information and web server SSL configuration
+13. Custom Domain Information:
+    - Details about custom domain setup (if applicable)
+14. Cron Jobs or Scheduled Tasks:
+    - List of scheduled tasks associated with the application
+15. Third-party Service Integrations:
+    - Details of external services the application depends on

+This comprehensive information allows you to:

-1. Deploying updates
+1. Deploy updates to specific applications with all necessary context
-2. Monitoring application status
+2. Monitor application status and resource usage effectively
-3. Managing resources and scaling
+3. Manage resources and scale applications as needed
+4. Troubleshoot issues by having all relevant information in one place
+5. Maintain consistent environments across development, staging, and production
+6. Automate deployment and management tasks in CI/CD pipelines

-Refer to the "Deployment Information and Pipeline Integration" section in the project documentation for detailed examples.
+You can integrate this JSON file into your CI/CD pipelines for automated deployment and management tasks.
+Refer to the "Deployment Information and Pipeline Integration" section in the project documentation for detailed examples and best practices.

 ## Configuration Management